HackProtect/slophish/README.md

 # slophish
-slophish is a project of the organization Hack Protect.
-It is a public endeavor aimed at identifying as many new Slovenian domains as possible that may pose a potential phishing threat.
+phscan - slophish is a project of the organization Hack Protect.
+It is a public project with the aim of detecting as many new Slovenian domains as possible that could be potential phishing sites.

 The phscan tool currently scans the following keywords: